Root Me Xmas CTF 2025 | Santa Memes

 After recovering all the images, there is no apparent flag.

-I decide to run an exiftool to see if there’s any hidden information in the images.
+I decided to run exiftool to see if there’s any hidden information in the images.

 shr3k@shr3k:~$ exiftool dream.jpg